The first thing to know is that we play music on instruments (or replicas) from the time the music was written.

 In 2006 we launched The Night Shift, a pioneering series of late night classical music gigs.
 Billed as ‘classical music, minus the rules’, these gigs are aimed at audiences under 35 who aren’t attending conventional concerts.
 They have evolved from large scale events at The Roundhouse and Southbank Centre’s Royal Festival Hall to intimate chamber gigs in pubs.
 Now, we’re taking what we’ve learnt from The Night Shift and are bringing it back to the concert hall.

-In 2008, our offices moved to our current home at Kings Place, a brand new building in King’s Cross, London, where we also perform concerts.
+In 2008, our offices moved to Kings Place, a brand new building in King’s Cross, London, where we also perform concerts.

 We celebrated our 30th birthday in 2016 with a special season of concerts, including Weber’s Der Freischütz with Sir Mark Elder and Mahler’s Second Symphony with Vladimir Jurowski.